d-tork/podcast-quotes/README.md

 * [Sam Harris](https://samharris.org/podcast/)

 ---
+#### Sam Harris & Jordan Peterson in Vancouver - Part 1
+`[47:22]` Peterson: That scene that's delimited out at the end of \[the book of\] Revelations, that's a very interesting book, psychologically, 'cuz what it—it's very complicated...
+So there's an idea that's expressed in that book, is that it's something like: things are always falling apart in a fundamental manner.
+It's built into the structure—there's an apocalyptic element to human life.
+We fail in small ways and we fail in catastrophic ways.
+And everything that we have we lose and we die.
+And societies come to an end.
+There's an apocalyptic element built into the structure of human reality.

+And part of, part of what's revealed in that strange book at the end, which is like a hallucinogenic nightmare in some sense, is that the hero is born at the darkest point in the journey.
+And it's a psychological truth, and it's very very apt, because at the darkest point—this is also why Christ is born near the darkest time of the year, from a metaphysical perspective—there's an idea there that when things fall apart, that's the time for the birth of the hero.
+And the hero in Revelation is also the place where free, where truthful speech most clearly manifests itself, 'cuz in the Christian tradition Christ is identified with truthful speech.
+And so the notion there is that **redemption under apocalyptic conditions is to be found in the revelation of truthful speech**, which is something that you actually believe!

+`[1:23:57]` Harris: You say you believe in God.
+You have been—

+Peterson: No I say I act as if he exists.

+Harris: You say what?

+Peterson: I say **I act as if he exists.** Which is a much more precise claim.

+Harris: Ok.
+But then in this case, what... so you act as though God exists, and in addition I've heard you say that _I_ act as though God exists, that I can't _really_ be an atheist.

+\[jokeful exchange\]

+Harris: So in that sense, I'm not really an atheist; I've heard you say this...
+So in what sense do you mean... what _is_ the God that you act as though he/she/it exists, and what is the god-shaped thing I must have in my life to prevent me from being a, quote, real atheist? ...What do you mean by "God"?

+Peterson: Ok, well I'm going to tell you some of the things I mean by "God", ok? ...I'm going to read some things I wrote because it's so complicated, that I'm not sure I can just spin it off the top of my head, and so you'll have to excuse me.

+So, and what I'm going to do is sort of paint a picture by highlighting different things.
+I already made one point here, I made the point that part of the conception of God that underlies the Western ethos is the notion that whatever God is is expressed in the truthful speech that rectifies pathological hierarchies.
+And that isn't all it does, it also confronts the chaos of being itself and generates habitable order.
+That's the metaphysical proposition.
+And that's best conceptualized as at least one element of God.

+And so I would think about it as a transcendent reality that's only observable across the longest of time frames, the longest of iterated time frames, to your point.
+So here's some propositions, and they're complicated.
+And they need to be unpacked, so I'm just gonna read them and that'll have to do for the time being.

+* God is how we imaginatively and collectively represent the existence and action of consciousness across time, as the most real aspects of existence manifest themselves across the longest of time frames but are not necessarily apprehensible as objects in the here and now.
+	- So what that means in some sense is that you have conceptions of reality built into your biological and metaphysical structure that are consequence of processes of evolution that occured over unbelievably fast expanses of time and that structure your perception of reality in ways that it wouldn't be structured if you only lived for the amount of time that you're going to live.
+And that's part of the problem of deriving values from facts, because you're evanescent and you can't derive the right values from the facts that portray themselves to you in your lives, which is why you have a bioligical structure that's like, 3.5 billion years old.
+* God is that which eternally dies and is reborn in the pursuit of higher being and truth.
+	- That's a fundamental element of hero mythology.
+* God is the highest value in the hierarchy of values.
+That's another way of looking at it.
+* God is what calls and what responds in the eternal call to adventure.
+* God is the voice of conscience.
+* God is the source of judgment and mercy and guilt.
+* God is the future to which we make sacrifices.
+And something akin to the transcendental repository of reputation.
+* God is that which selects among men in the eternal hierarchy of men.
+	- So you know, men arrange themselves into hierarchies, men rise in the hierarchy, and there's principles that are important that determine the probability of their rise, and those principles aren't tyrannical power, they're something like the ability to articulate truth and the ability to be competent, and the ability to make appropriate moral judgements.
+	- And if you can do that in a given situation then all the other men will vote you up the hierarchy, so to speak, and that will radically increase your reproductive fitness.
+	- And the operation of that process across long expanses of time looks to me like it's codified in something like the notion of God the father.
+	- It's also the same thing that makes men attractive to women, because women peel off the top of the male hierarchy, and the question is what should be at the top of the hierachy?
+And the answer _now_ is tyranny as part of the patriarchy, but the real answer is something like the ability to use truthful speech in the service of, let's say, well-being.
+	- So that's something that operates across tremendous expanses of time and it plays a role in the selection for survival itself, which makes it a fundamental reality.

+---
 #### The Jordan B. Peterson Podcast S4E34 - A Conversation so Intense it Might as Well Be Psychedelic | John Vervaeke
 `[1:11:05]` Peterson: I think the atheist critique of religion is a critique at a propositional level.